History of the District of Columbia Fire and Emergency Medical Services Department: Retaliatory employee punishment controversy

 Ellerbe retaliated or allegedly retaliated several times against department employees who criticized him.

-In July 2011, Captain Edward C. Smith (who is also the firefighters' union president) spoke to the press about a recent decision by Ellerbe to cut back on the amount of pregnancy leave for female firefighters.
-Within hours, Ellerbe met with Smith and said he was "displeased" with his comments and that Smith would "pay for it".
+In July 2011, Captain Edward C. Smith, the firefighters' union president, spoke to the press about Ellerbe's decision to shorten pregnancy leave.
+Within hours, Ellerbe told Smith that he was "displeased" with the comments and that Smith would "pay for it".
 Ten days later, Smith was transferred to a job that paid less and had less responsibility.
 Smith filed a grievance with the D.C.
 Office of Employee Appeals.
 In February 2012, DCFEMS workers painted over the "DCFD" logo at Engine Co.
 7 where Smith worked.
-No other fire stations were altered, however.
+No other fire stations were altered.
 In November 2012, an arbitrator ruled that Ellerbe illegally retaliated against Smith.
 The arbitrator also strongly criticized Ellerbe for trying to manufacture evidence against Smith, and for supplying a false rationale for Smith's transfer.
 When the arbitrator's ruling was made public, D.C.
 City Council chair Phil Mendelson called Ellerbe's action "not good for the department" and decried the worsening tension between the fire chief and the firefighters' union.

-Two more incidents occurred in April 2012.
-The first involved Ellerbe's demotion of Battalion Chief Richard Sterne to the rank of captain on April 8.
-Two firefighters and a lieutenant in a station in Northeast D.C. had accepted a case of beer from a grateful local resident.
-Ellerbe requested the men be suspended.
-Sterne discovered that the men had rejected the gift, but the resident left it behind anyway.
-When Sterne reprimanded the two firefighters rather than suspended them, Ellerbe issued the demotion and cited the disciplinary hearing as the reason.
-"Your failure to hold the members accountable for their receipt of the beer in violation of the Rules of Conduct brings into question your ability to exercise proper judgment in the performance of your assigned duties," he wrote.
+In April 2012, two firefighters and a lieutenant in a station in Northeast D.C. were reported to have accepted a case of beer from a grateful local resident.
+Ellerbe asked Battalion Chief Richard Sterne to suspend the firefighters.
+But after Sterne discovered that the men had rejected the gift, but the resident left it behind anyway, he reprimanded the two firefighters and did not suspend them.
+On April 8, Ellerbe demoted Sterne to captain, writing, "Your failure to hold the members accountable for their receipt of the beer in violation of the Rules of Conduct brings into question your ability to exercise proper judgment in the performance of your assigned duties".
 Sterne filed an appeal with the D.C.
 Office of Employee Appeals.
-The second incident involved the transfer of Battalion Chief Kevin Sloan.
-Sloan ruled that the lieutenant in the case was not guilty, as he was not present when the gift was delivered.
+The lieutenant's case was handled by Battalion Chief Kevin Sloan, who ruled that the lieutenant was not guilty because he was not present when the gift was delivered.
 Ellerbe subsequently transferred Sloan from active duty to a desk job in April 2012, although he gave no reason for the transfer.
 Sloan called the action retaliatory and said Ellerbe engaged in "workplace bullying".
 Sloan, too, filed an appeal.